Jason Brown (American football)

-Jason W. Brown (born May 5, 1983) is a former American football center and current farmer.
-He played college football at North Carolina and was drafted by the Baltimore Ravens in the fourth round of the 2005 NFL Draft.
+Jason W. Brown (born May 5, 1983) is an American former professional football center and farmer.
+He played college football at North Carolina and was selected by the Baltimore Ravens in the fourth round of the 2005 NFL draft.

-Early years
+Early life

 Brown was born and raised in Henderson, North Carolina where he attended Northern Vance High School, where he was a member of the National Honor Society.
 He was a member of the marching band until the football coach recruited him to play football.
 He was a standout not only in football but also in track and field.
 He holds four state championships; three in discus and one for shot put.

 College career

-Brown did not miss a game during his career at North Carolina.
-He was named First-team All-ACC in 2004.
+Brown started his career at North Carolina as a tackle, then guard.
 Brown first saw action in his freshman year at right tackle against Florida State.
-Brown started his career at The University of North Carolina as a tackle, then guard.
 He was later moved to center, where he played the remaining three years of his college career.
+Brown did not miss a game during his career, and was named First-team All-ACC in 2004.

 Professional career

-2005 NFL Draft
+2005 NFL draft

-Along with Chris Spencer, Brown was considered one of the best centers available in the 2005 NFL Draft.
+Along with Chris Spencer, Brown was considered one of the best centers available in the 2005 NFL draft.
 He was projected as a mid-third round pick, and was eventually selected in the fourth round (124th overall) by the Baltimore Ravens.

 Baltimore Ravens

-Jason Brown started all 16 games at guard in the 2007 season after spending 2005 and 2006 as a backup to Ravens starter Mike Flynn.
+Brown started all 16 games at guard in the 2007 season after spending 2005 and 2006 as a backup to Ravens starter Mike Flynn.
 He later started all 16 games in the 2008 season as a center.
 He was considered the best interior offensive lineman going into free agency after the end of season.

 St. Louis Rams

 Brown visited the Rams in the first day of free agency February 27, 2009.
 The next day, he agreed to a five-year deal worth $37.5 million, including a $20 million in guaranteed money.
 The deal would make Brown the highest paid center in the NFL.
-However, on March 10, it was reported that the contract has been disapproved by the league and the two sides were working to correct the issue.
+However, on March 10, it was reported that the contract had been disapproved by the league and the two sides were working to correct the issue.
 The deal was finally approved by the NFL on March 12.

 On March 12, 2012, Brown was released by the Rams.